 Pre-professional Admissions Programs

-The TempleMed Scholars Program provides an opportunity for outstanding students to gain conditional admission to the Temple University School of Medicine at the same time they are accepted into one of Templeís undergraduate colleges.
-As TempleMed Scholars, students will spend their undergraduate years in Templeís Honors program, after which they will enroll in the Temple University School of Medicine, leading to a degree of Doctor of Medicine.
+The TempleMed Scholars Program provides an opportunity for outstanding students to gain conditional admission to the Temple University School of Medicine at the same time they are accepted into one of Temple’s undergraduate colleges.
+As TempleMed Scholars, students are expected to complete the University Honors Certificate Program in conjunction with their undergraduate degree, after which they will enroll in the Temple University School of Medicine, leading to a degree of Doctor of Medicine.

-In the eight-year enriched option, a student receives a bachelorís degree in the first four years and enters medical school to receive a medical degree after an additional four years.
+In the eight-year enriched option, a student receives a bachelor’s degree in the first four years and enters medical school to receive a medical degree after an additional four years.